NURS 501 Conceptual Framework for Sacred Covenant

 NURS 503/PAX503 Practice Skills for Conflict Transformation

-This course focuses on essential skills and knowledge for a reflective leader/practitioner facilitating conflict transformation in interpersonal and small group settings.
-Students will be introduced to basic processes including negotiation, mediation, group facilitation, advocacy, team building, trauma healing, and restorative practices.
-Students will practice the skills of self-awareness, listening, issue identification, appreciative inquiry, nonviolent communication, problem-solving, methods for structuring conversation in group settings, and awareness of the impact of self on others.
-Students will participate in online discussions, reading, case studies, and interactive activities and role plays.
+This course focuses on understanding conflict, and on the roles, skills, strategies, processes and personal awareness needed for reflective leaders/practitioners facilitating conflict transformation in interpersonal and small group settings.
+Participants will be asked to consider their personal responses to conflict and their professional roles and responsibilities in relation to conflict.
+The course will include an overview of basic processes of conflict transformation including negotiation, mediation, group facilitation, and circle processes among others.
+Students will practice/evaluate the skills of listening, issue identification, appreciative inquiry, nonviolent communication, methods for structuring conversation in group settings, and awareness of the impact of self on others.
+The course is delivered through online discussions, reading, case studies, and an on-campus component with interactive activities and role plays.

 NURS 512 Knowledge Development: Informatics, Epidemiology and Outcomes

 This course combines concepts from Epidemiology and Informatics in a manner that allows the student to simultaneously apply content from both areas in an ongoing case study.
 Students will develop competence in the application of epidemiological tools and processes such as surveillance, incidence and prevalence, mapping and risk to chronic or infectious disease conditions.
 An ecosocial approach to causality is explored.
 Students will demonstrate competence in use of data tools, databases, and interdisciplinary communication systems.
-How informatics technology can be applied to enhance outcomes on an individual, group and population level will be examined.
-Students will understand how knowledge is acquired, processed, generated, and disseminated.
+The application of informatics technology to enhance outcomes on individual, group and population level within an ethical framework is a major focus.
+Students will comprehend how knowledge is acquired, processed, generated, and disseminated.

-NURS 626/MBA 626 Managing in the Complex Healthcare Environment
+NURS 626 Managing in the Complex Healthcare Environment

-This course focuses on the dynamics of leading the health care organization in times of rapid change during the 21st century and how that change can be used to leverage effective organizational performance.
-The premise for leading healthcare organizations will be examined to include understanding the stakeholders, fulfilling the goals of the mission statement, utilization of evidence-based decision making to achieve goals, and sharing the rewards of improvement with the stakeholders.
-The development of a workforce throughout the healthcare organization that is culturally competent and focused on the delivery of care that exceeds the expectations of a culturally diverse client base will be explored.
-The manager’s role in shaping the organization for effective leadership will be woven in as a theme throughout the course.
-In addition, the theories of servant leadership and transformational management will be examined as a way to be an effective leader and manager in organizations.
+This course examines the dynamics of leading the health care organization in times of rapid change during the 21st century.
+That change can be used to leverage effective organizational performance.
+The premise for leading healthcare organizations will be examined to include understanding the stakeholders, fulfilling the goals of the mission statement, utilization of evidence-based decision making to achieve goals, and sharing the rewards of improvement.
+The development of a culturally competent workforce that is focused on the delivery of care that exceeds expectations of a culturally diverse client base will be explored.
+The manager’s role in shaping the organization for effective leadership will be a major theme throughout the course.
+Theories of servant leadership and transformational leadership will be examined.

 All organizations are organic, interconnected systems that take on a life of their own regardless of the individuals that occupy various roles in the system.
 Leaders need to understand their organizational systems and the behavior of those systems if they hope to effectively lead or change them.
-This course will explore organizational behavior and organizational development from a systems perspective, including concepts of change and conflict.
-It will rely heavily on student participation and case studies.
+This course will explore organizational behavior and organizational development through metaphors and from a systems perspective, including concepts of change and conflict.
+It will rely heavily on student participation.
+Learning topics include motivation theory, group behavior, leadership, decision-making, organizational structure and culture, emotional intelligence and communication.
+This course affirms a systemic perspective and approach to organizational behavior and the content is applicable to students in for-profit, not-for profit, church, and educational organizations.
+During the course you will read, respond to forum questions, meet with the CEO or board chair, discuss content with classmates, analyze a meeting and write three papers in our quest to meet course objectives.

 NURS 620 Safety, Risk Reduction, and Quality Care

-This course examines issues of safety, risk reduction and quality of care.
+This course examines issues of safety, risk reduction and quality of care in health care, and the role of nurse leaders in this area.
 The Institute for Medicine [IOM] states that health care should be safe, effective, equitable, patient-centered, efficient, and timely.
 This course is structured to cover each of these criteria and is broken into three sections.
-The first section covers principles and methods for safety, risk reduction and quality of care.
-The second section reviews the science and application of science for safety, risk reduction and quality of care for nurses in general and more specifically for nurse leaders.
-The final section covers equitable (geographic and disparities), efficient (volume and cost), and timely care.
-The IOM criteria of safe, effective, and patient-centered care are covered within the first two sections of the course.
+The first five weeks examines the principles and methods for quality and safety as well as how organizations respond to safety issues.
+The second section reviews the science and application of science for quality improvement as a preventive process.
+The final section covers a variety of other issues related to quality and safety including the role of nursing and nurse leaders in the establishment of a quality and safety culture; the interchange between quality, cost, and value; as well as how quality is impacted by and impacts global and cultural aspects of health care.

 NURS 622 Nursing Administration Finance